 1. Details about the Provided Mental Health Services

-Informed consent forms will briefly describe details of the therapy process, including the name of the used method and the techniques that will be applied to treat a patient’s mental condition.
-They should clearly name any specific approaches being provided, e.g. Cognitive Behavioral Therapy or Applied Behavior Analysis, along with whether the therapist is licensed and credentialed to implement the models.
+As the Quenza example above shows, informed consent forms will outline the patient’s confidentiality rights, then briefly describe details of the therapy process.
+The document should also include the name of the used method and the techniques that will be applied to treat a patient’s mental condition.
+Therapists should clearly name any specific approaches being provided, e.g. Cognitive Behavioral Therapy or Applied Behavior Analysis, along with whether the therapist is licensed and credentialed to implement the models.

 2. Information about the Therapist